What Is Nursing Home Neglect?

 Why Is Nursing Home Neglect So Bad?

-Good nursing homes recognize themselves as both a healthcare facility and a customer-oriented business.
+A good nursing home recognizes itself as both a healthcare facility and a customer-oriented business.
 Nursing homes shouldn’t just simply keep elders alive, but also make life enjoyable for elders.
 Any complaints or incidents, regardless of fault, need to be brought to the family’s attention, immediately.

 When nursing homes only think of generating money instead of a care facility, it’s often the elders who suffer the most.
 Some common reasons for elder neglect in a nursing home include: